 The official Cuban currency is the Cuban Peso (CUP).

-But Cuba also has another currency, the Cuban Convertible Peso (CUC).
+But, until December 2020, Cuba also had another currency, the Cuban Convertible Peso (CUC).
+Cubans used both currencies interchangeably!

 Cuban Peso (CUP)

 Also known as peso cubano or moneda nacional.
-This is Cuba’s original currency, and is mainly used by locals.
+This is Cuba’s original currency.
+CUP is use for both Cubans and tourists.

 A lot of people think foreigners are not allowed to get CUP.
 This used to be the case a decade ago, but is no longer true!
 You can get CUP at any official exchange place!